sentonia/sentonia/README.md

-# It's ME, HI!
-I'm Tonia Konsolaki
+# It's me, HI!
+I'm Tonia! 👋

-## I am a Frontend Developer. 👩‍💻

-Hi there 👋,

-Welcome to my GitHub profile!😄
+Welcome to my GitHub profile! 😄

-I'm Tonia, a Frontend Developer passionate about creating engaging and responsive web applications.
+I'm a Frontend Developer 👩‍💻 from Greece, and I absolutely love crafting engaging, responsive, and cutting-edge web applications. 💻✨ I thrive on learning and evolving my skills, and I'm always up for a challenge with the latest technologies.

+#### 🔭 What I'm working on:

-🔭 Currently, I'm working as a Senior Frontend Developer, specializing in ReactJS, JavaScript, HTML5, and CSS.
+Currently, I'm a Senior Frontend Developer at Arhs Group, diving deep into the world of ReactJS, JavaScript, HTML5, and CSS3.
+I’m always on the lookout for new tools and trends to keep my work sharp and innovative.

-🌱 I love exploring new technologies.
+#### 🌱 What I love:

-⚡ I love dad jokes!
+Exploring new technologies that push the boundaries of web development.
+Collaborating with other developers to solve problems and build awesome projects together.
+Sharing a good laugh with a dad joke or two! ⚡

 ## 💾 Tech Stack